Skip to main content

 Decision: Build

 Rationale: Scale provides cost advantage.
-QA is competitive differentiator.
-Have capability and strategic intent to build.
+QA is a competitive differentiator.
+They have the capability and strategic intent.

 Example 4: Regulated Industry (Pharma)